Graz

 Program type

-Minimum GPA 2.5.
-Students must have 3rd-year standing at the time of the research placement.
+Minimum GPA 2.5; students must have 3rd-year standing.
 See Eligibility section below for details.

 Program details

-Most placements are either 8 or 12 weeks long and take place between May and July 2024.
-If you are offered a placement, you will find that some offer specific dates, while others are more flexible and will have you mutually decide on the dates with your Graz supervisor.
+Most placements are either 8 or 12 weeks long and take place between May and July.
+Some placements are held on specific dates, while others are flexible and will have you mutually decide on the dates with your Graz supervisor.

-This summer research program can be coupled with an exchange after in Graz.
-If interested in doing this, it is strongly recommended to contact the UCalgary global learning advisor ASAP as there are some logistics to sort out, especially regarding the visa.
+This summer research program can be combined with a fall semester exchange in Graz.
+If interested in doing this, it is strongly recommended to contact the UCalgary Global Learning Advisor ASAP as there are some logistics to sort out, especially regarding the visa.

 1. Costs